obertscheiderfhwn/RTMsim/README.md

 Three different test cases are available, successfully validating the Julia implementation of the RTM filling model:
 1. Validation of the software for radial flow with isotropic in-plane peremablity: The simulated flow front position after 200 s is compared with the calculated flow front postion from literature.
-2. Verification of the software for radial flow with tilted orthotropic in-plane permeablity: The simulated tilted elliptical flow front is analysed and the calculated orthotropic permeablity is compared with the input (K, alpha, theta).
+2. Verification of the software for radial flow with tilted orthotropic in-plane permeablity: The simulated tilted elliptical flow front is analysed and the calculated orthotropic permeablity is compared with the input.
 3. Comparison of the simulated flow front position for a complex annulus filler-like part with the simulated flow front position with Ansys Fluent and comparison of the simulated filling pattern with results from a myRTM simulation.

-The following pictures show the simulation results (after rotating the views with LMB) for the test cases and which have to be compared with V&V results.
+The following pictures show the simulation results (after rotating the views with LMB) for the test cases and which have to be compared with V&V data.

 Results for coarse and fine mesh of case 1:
 <img src="validation_case1a.png"><br>